mirage/ezxmlm/README.md

+## ezxmlm -- combinators to use with xmlm for parsing and selection

 An "easy" interface on top of the Xmlm [1] library.
 This version provides more convenient (but far less flexible) input and output functions that go to and from [string] values.
 This avoids the need to write signal code, which is